enthought/mayavi/docs/source/mayavi/mlab.rst

 .. image:: images/mlab_surf_example.jpg

-The visualization is created by the single command ``mesh`` in the above.
+The visualization is created by the single function :func:`mesh` in the above.

 Several examples of this kind are provided with mlab (see `test_contour3d`, `test_points3d`, `test_plot3d_anim` etc.).
 The above